compsci201/compsci201.github.io/dna/index.md

 ### Introduction to DNA

 In this assignment, we will be simulating restriction enzyme cutting of a DNA strand using code.
-To understand the theory behind this process, it is recommended (but not required) to read  [this](/dna/theory.html).
+To understand the theory behind this process, it is recommended (but not required) to readÂ  [this](/dna/theory.html).

 We are modeling DNA strands using classes implementing the interface IDnaStrand.
 See [IDnaStrand.java](/dna/code/IDnaStrand.html) for more information on this interface.

 You are given a naive implementation called SimpleStrand, which stores the DNA strand as a String.
 The first part of the assignment is to benchmark the given code in SimpleStrand without writing any new code.
 This can be done with the DNABenchmark class.
-Then, we’ll test the benchmarking by changing the amount of memory required.
+Then, weâ€™ll test the benchmarking by changing the amount of memory required.

 The main part of the project will be to implement LinkStrand, a more sophisticated version of a DNA strand that uses linked lists.
 This will include a nested node class as shown below: